 In conjunction with the upcoming exhibit, the College is sponsoring a Queena Stovall highway marker which will be dedicated in March.
 The marker, one of 16 new markers announced by the Virginia Department of Historic Resources in October 2017, will be placed in Amherst County, Virginia, near “the wigwam,” the farm where Stovall lived for many years.
-A reception at Lynchburg College, to be held following its unveiling, will be announced at a later date.
+A reception at University of Lynchburg, to be held following its unveiling, will be announced at a later date.

 Agnew and Dr. Rothermel also have co-authored a book of Stovall’s paintings.
 It will be published and available in March.